the-events-calendar/the-events-calendar/readme.txt

 = 3.3 =

-* Fixes issue with featured venue widget not returning expected results in all conditions
+* Fixes issue with featured venue widget not returning expected results in all conditions (thanks to millcreekpark on the forums for the heads up here!)
-* Calendar widget improvements - query clean up and end-of-day-cutoff setting respected
+* Calendar widget improvements: query clean up and end-of-day-cutoff setting respected (thanks to davecfraser from the forums for the original report on this front!)
 * Map view pagination improved
-* Fix bug that caused events to disappear when changing the time for an existing series
+* Fix bug that caused events to disappear when changing the time for an existing series (thanks to Denise Crosbie on the forums for the first report here!)
-* Fix bug that caused multiple instances of recurring events to fail to display
+* Fix bug that caused multiple instances of recurring events to fail to display (thanks to mastafu on the forums for reporting this!)
 * Fix display of multi-day events in week view
-* Map view now respects the selected category
+* Map view now respects the selected category (thanks to mindful on the forums for originally reporting this!)
 * Fixed bug that caused the "Show only the first instance of each recurring event" setting to affect the "See all" page for recurring events
 * The TribeField class no longer uses the extract() function
-* Deactivating ECP will now also deactivate the default content settings.
-They will be restored if you reactivate ECP.
+* Deactivating ECP will now also deactivate the default content settings (they will be restored if you reactivate ECP)

 = 3.2 =